xdevplatform/JSON-to-CSV-livestream/README.md

-# An incredible project

-This is the file you get to write to document your new project!

-Also, don't forget to edit the couple of references in CONTRIBUTING.md that will need to be customized to link to this repo.
-Update the LICENSE file with the correct date and attribution.

-You also might want to create a .gitignore file to make things nicer.
+# Code from JSON to CSV livestream

+Code from a live session, where we discussed how to start working with the data returned from v2 of the Twitter API.
+We covered how to work with nested JSON and send your data to a CSV.